Archives and documentation

 Furthermore, The National Archives implements the national archive policy, and contributes to the strengthening of institutions and specialist communities in the archive sector.
 It also administers developing funds aimed for documentation management and archive related initiatives.

 The Sámi Archives (Sámi arkiiva) in Kautokeino and the Norwegian Health Archives (Norsk helsearkiv) at Tynset in Norway are also part of The National Archives.
 The Sámi Archives has the national responsibility for preserving Sámi documentation, including the archives of politicians, researchers, Sámi institutions and associations, reindeer herding districts and other businesses.
 Public institutions such as the Beaivváš Sámi Theatre (Beaivváš Sámi Našunálateáhter), the Resource Centre for the Rights of Indigenous Peoples (Gáldu) and the Sámi Parliament (Sámediggi) store their archives in the Sámi Archives.
-The purpose of the Norwegian Health Archives is to ensure that important older patient records from the specialist health service are preserved and accessible.
+The purpose of the Norwegian Health Archives (Norsk helsearkiv) is to ensure that patient records of deceased patients from the specialist health service are preserved and made digitally accessible in the Health Archives Register.
+They are also tasked with recieving patient records from businesses that are being closed down.

-Digital Archives (Digitalarkivet) is a common component managed and operated by the National Archives.
-The common component aims to ensure efficient and safe digital preservation and access to historical archives and data.
-Local authorities, municipal and inter-municipal archive institutions, public enterprises and private cultural heritage institutions can use the Digital Archies.
+Tjhe Digital Archives (Digitalarkivet) is a joint solution managed and operated by the National Archives.
+The joint solution aims to ensure efficient and safe digital long-time preservation and access to historical archives and data.
+Local authorities, municipal and inter-municipal archive institutions, public enterprises and private cultural heritage institutions can use the Digital Archives.
 This makes it possible to find and use digital archives and data – both for the enterprises themselves and for the public.

 The Archives Act and Associated Regulations